CORRECTED-Vaccine group suspends Sierra Leone support after funds misused

 Bangura said she raised her concerns with the finance ministry in mid-2011 and, when no action was taken, she brought the matter to the attention of President Ernest Bai Koroma.

-Finance Minister Samura Kamara said his department was not at fault in the matter.
+Finance Minister Samura Kamara denied having been contacted by Bangura over the matter.

 “The bottom line is that it is the ministry of health that has absolute responsibility ...
 We don’t draw on these funds,” he told Reuters.